 1. Block Out Distractions

 It’s important to recognize that social media isn’t just distracting, it’s addictive.
-Just like many other addictions sometimes sheer will-power isn’t enough to stop yourself from returning to the vortex.
-Luckily there are a range of websites out there where you can download apps to help you.
+Just like many other addictions sometimes sheer willpower isn’t enough to stop yourself from returning to the vortex.
+You can start out by turning off notifications for these apps.
+It is still difficult to not pick up your phone and look, but at least if your phone is not beeping constantly with notifications you won’t be as easily pulled toward it.
+Luckily there are a range of websites out there where you can download apps to help you even further.

 Self Control is a free app for Macs that allows you to block out a personalized selection of distracting websites for a set amount of time.
 Once you set the timer, even restarting your computer won’t let you access those sites until the timer is finished.
 Cold Turkey, for both Mac and PC, is similar but allows you to block sites indefinitely if you want.